tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     }
     ```

-9. Build and deploy the `ui.apps` project, which will transitively build and include the `ui.frontend` project, to a local AEM instance using Maven:
+8. Build and deploy the `ui.apps` project, which will transitively build and include the `ui.frontend` project, to a local AEM instance using Maven:

-    ```
+    ```shell
     $ cd ~/code/aem-guides-wknd/ui.apps
     $ mvn clean install -PautoInstallPackage
     ```

     >[!TIP]
     >